 Most errors already occur when importing the PDF pages.
 One can already see the problems on the screen.
 But not all pages show the errors as clearly as the test elements of the Ghent PDF Output Suite.
 When creating the test elements, we put a lot of effort into visualizing the deviations as clearly as possible.

 These errors are very problematic for everyone who has to place existing PDF pages in a layout.
 This is necessary, for example, for ad pagination.
 There is a great danger that the ads on the newspaper or magazine page will no longer look the same as in the original PDF ad supplied.

-When processing PDF/X files with Affinity Publisher extreme caution is required!!
+When placing PDF/X files in Affinity Publisher extreme caution is required!!